-If you're applying for competitive courses, which includes any course at Oxford, we typically suggest that you focus around 80% of your personal statement on your academic interests, abilities and achievements.
+We typically suggest that you focus around 80% of your personal statement on your academic interests, abilities and achievements.
 This can include discussion of any relevant extra-curricular activities.
 The remaining 20% can then cover any unrelated extra-curricular activities.

 There’s a myth that Oxford is looking for the most well-rounded applicants, and that you will only be offered a place if you have a long list of varied extra-curricular activities.
 In fact, extra-curricular activities are only helpful in so far as they demonstrate the selection criteria for your course.